-This section compares the methodologies and assumptions underlying each of the risk modules within the Model and the Standard Formula.
-The key difference is that the Model methodology and parameterisation is more tailored to EIG's own risk profile than the Standard Formula.
+This section compares the methodologies and assumptions underlying each of the risk modules within the model and the Standard Formula.
+The key difference is that the model methodology and parameterisation is more tailored to the Group's own risk profile than the Standard Formula.